 - ROUND 2: Economics--each team gets four questions in round robin format; correct answers worth 5 pts. each

 - ROUND 3: Lightning Round--open-ended topics that teams compete directly against each other in a timed format

 Subsequent matches are modified slightly from the preliminary rounds in that individual questions are replaced with team questions.
 There is a lightning round.

-Hats off to the schools listed below who have competed in the past in the Challenge:
+Schools listed below have competed in past Challenges: